BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Bright Angel Lodge in the Grand Canyon village

-Are you visiting the Grand Canyon soon, and wondering what your options are for lodging at the Grand Canyon?
+Are you visiting the Grand Canyon soon, and wondering what your options are if you are visiting the South Rim?

 Lodging at the Grand Canyon is available year-round at the South Rim and ranges from rustic cabins to luxury accommodations.
 There are 6 lodges within Grand Canyon National Park and nightly rates range from $90-$350 per night.
-Visitors also can book accommodations in the nearby towns of Tusayan (12-minute drive), Williams (1-hour drive), or Flagstaff (1.5-hour drive).
+Reservations are available 12-13 months in advance.
+Staying within the park offers visitors the luxury of easily catching a sunrise, great access to the Grand Canyon Shuttles, and allows visitors to avoid the hassle of waiting at the entrance station to enter the park.
+Visitors wishing to save money, have typical hotel amenities and more restaurant options, or are booking a last-minute vacation can stay in the nearby towns of Tusayan (12-minute drive), Williams (1-hour drive), or Flagstaff (1.5-hour drive).

 map of grand canyon lodging areas